onedata/onedata-documentation/doc/administering_onedata/oneprovider_tutorial.md

 ### Setting up certificates
-Since release 18.02.0, **Onedata** supports automatic certificate management backed by Let's Encrypt.
+Since release 18.02.0-beta5, **Oneprovider** supports automatic certificate management backed by Let's Encrypt.
 To use this option, it is only necessary to enable this feature in **Oneprovider** Docker Compose configuration file (see above) or via GUI.

-In order to obtain and install certificates for **Oneprovider** service manually, modify the Docker Compose file to mount PEM files inside the container using paths listed in [TLS certificate management](./ssl_certificate_management.html).
+If you prefer to obtain and install certificates for **Oneprovider** service manually, modify the Docker Compose file to mount PEM files inside the container using paths listed in [TLS certificate management](./ssl_certificate_management.html).

 ### Security and recommended firewall settings
 **Oneprovider** service requires several ports (`53`,`53/UDP`,`80`,`443`,`6665`,`8876`,`8877`,`9443`) to be opened for proper operation.
 Some of these ports can be limited to internal network, in particular `9443` for **Onepanel** management interface.
 For more details on these ports see here.